undefinedlabs/go-mpatch/README.md

 - Target functions could be inlined, making those functions unpatcheables.
 You can use `//go:noinline` directive or build with the `gcflags=-l` to disable inlining at compiler level.

+- Write permission to memory pages containing executable code is needed, some operating systems could restrict this access.

 - Not thread safe.